9 Secrets for Finding Relief from Neck Pain

 Core exercises that work your back, abdomen, and butt will also help relieve neck pain.
 When core muscles are stronger, the neck muscles don’t have to work as hard.

-Secret #2: Pillows for Neck Pain (water pillows)
+Secret #2: Choose the Right Pillows for Your Neck Pain

 If you wake up in the morning with a stiff and/or sore neck, your problem might be your pillow.
 The best pillows for neck pain are: